Nsima/Food-Online/README.md

 # Online Food Ordering

 Online food ordering system.
-I did not make this, I worked on someone's design pattern.
-Newbie codes and coding techniques so hoping everyone can understand flow and proccess.
 Fully responsive using media queries no frameworks.
 Realtime updates using long polling.

 ### PLEASE READ
   Use this as reference only. should not be use as project or thesis.
 This should have paypal payment etc.